carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Use Cases:
   1. To change the encryption status of an existing RDS DB instance ==> Create a new master DB by taking a snapshot of the existing DB, and then creating the new DB from the snapshot (during creation).
 You can then create the encrypted cross-region Read Replica of the master DB.
 Applications must be updated to use the new RDS DB endpoint.
   2. A company uses an Amazon RDS MySQL database instance to store customer order data.
 The security team have requested that SSL/TLS encryption in transit must be used for encrypting connections to the database from application servers.
 The data in the database is currently encrypted at rest using an AWS KMS key.
 How can a Solutions Architect enable encryption in transit? => You can download a root certificate from AWS that works for all Regions or you can download Region-specific intermediate certificates.
   3. A team uses an Amazon RDS MySQL database running for running resource-intensive tests each month.
 The instance has Performance Insights enabled and is only used once a month for up to 48 hours.
 The team wants to reduce the cost of running the tests without reducing the memory and compute attributes of the DB instance.
 Which solution meets these requirements MOST cost-effectively? ==> Create a snapshot of the database when the tests are completed.
 Terminate the DB instance.
-Create a new DB instance from the snapshot when required
+Create a new DB instance from the snapshot when required.

 ### Amazon Aurora

-- KeyWords: Relation Database (SQL), Scalable (Read Replicas - across AZs for HA), Global Database (**across Regions**), AWS proprietary Database, Serveless (optional), RDBS Enginnes Support only MySQL and PostgreSQL
+- KeyWords: Relation Database (SQL), Scalable, HA (Multi AZ Deployment), Read Replicas, Global Database (**across Regions**), AWS proprietary Database, Serveless (optional), RDBS Enginnes Support only MySQL and PostgreSQL

 ![AWS Aurora](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-Aurora_How-it-Works.b1c2b37e7548757780b195c6dcceb58511de5b1d.png)

 - It is Saas which manages own AWS engine for relational database (Aurora Global Database) **compatible with MySQL and PostgreSQL**
   - Provides 5x better performance than MySQL
   - Provides 3x better performance than Postgres SQL
+- It allows multiAZ deployment for redundancy and HA (same as Amazon RDS)

 ![Aurora Replicas](https://digitalcloud.training/wp-content/uploads/2022/01/amazon-aurora-fault-tolerance.jpeg)

 - **Replicas**: 2 copies of your data is contained in each Availability Zone (AZ) — minimum of 3 AZ’s and 6 copies.
-  - It works **in-region and cross-regions**
+  - It works **in-region and cross-regions** (Cross region ==> Global Database)
-  - Typically operates as a DB cluster consist of one or more DB instances and a cluster volume that manages cluster data with each AZ having a copy of volume.
+  - It operates as a DB cluster consist of one or more DB instances and a cluster volume that manages cluster data with each AZ having a copy of volume.
     - Primary DB instance - Only one primary instance, supports both read and write operation.
     - Read Replicas - There are two types of replication: Aurora replica (up to 15, In-region), MySQL Read Replica (up to 5, Cross-region).
   - **Fault tolerant**: It can handle the loss of up to 2 copies without affecting write ability and the lose of up to 3 copies of data without affecting read ability.